 What Happens If My Device Gets Wet?

-- That you deploy a protective wrapping to help combat moisture.
+- That you use a protective cover to help combat moisture.

 - Purchase a second pair of water-resistant hearing aids if you find yourself frequently caught up in high-moisture environments.